 - Site Development Permit Procedures

-Review process for proposed development that, because of its site, location, size or some other characteristic may have significant impacts on resources or on the surrounding area, even if developed in conformance with all regulations.
+The review process for proposed development that, because of its site location, size or some other characteristic, may have significant impacts on resources or the surrounding area, even if developed in conformance with all regulations.

 - Coastal Development Permit Procedures

-Review process for coastal development that is consistent with the Local Coastal Program, the California Coastal Act of 1976 (Public Resources Code section 30000, et seq.) and the California Code of Regulations, Title 14, Division 5.5., Chapter 8, Subchapter 2, Article 17.
+The review process for coastal development is consistent with the Local Coastal Program, the California Coastal Act of 1976 (Public Resources Code section 30000, et seq.) and the California Code of Regulations, Title 14, Division 5.5., Chapter 8, Subchapter 2, Article 17.

 - Planned Development Permit Procedures

-Review process for development that allows an applicant to request greater flexibility from the strict application of the regulations than would be allowed through a deviation process.
+The review process for development allows an applicant to request greater flexibility from the strict application of the regulations than would be permitted through a deviation process.

 - Conditional Use Permit Procedures

-Review process for the development of uses that may be desirable under appropriate circumstances, but are not permitted by right in the applicable zone.
+The review process for the development of uses that may be desirable under appropriate circumstances but are not permitted by right in the applicable zone.

 - Variance Procedures

-To provide relief for cases in which, because of special circumstances applicable to the property including size, shape, topography, location or surroundings, the strict application of the development regulations would deprive the property of privileges enjoyed by other property in the vicinity and under the same land use designation and zone.
+To provide relief for cases in which, because of particular circumstances applicable to the property, including size, shape, topography, location or surroundings, the strict application of the development regulations would deprive the property of privileges enjoyed by other property in the vicinity and under the same land use designation and zone.